Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 One subtle detail: the original token retrieved from the IOCTL is a primary token (the type associated with a process’s identity), but NtSetInformationThread requires an impersonation token (the type that can be attached to individual threads).
 Passing a primary token fails with STATUS_BAD_TOKEN_TYPE.
 This is why the extra NtDuplicateToken step is needed.

 A natural question is: why not replace the entire process’s primary token instead of impersonating on a single thread?
 The answer is a Windows kernel restriction.
-NtSetInformationProcess with the ProcessAccessToken information class can only be called on a process that has no running threads — typically a process created with CREATE_SUSPENDED that has not yet been resumed.
-The Demon process is already running with active threads, so replacing its primary token is impossible.
-Thread impersonation via NtSetInformationThread(ThreadImpersonationToken) is the only mechanism Windows provides for changing the security context of an already-running process.
-This is not a limitation of the tool — it is a fundamental Windows design constraint.
+NtSetInformationProcess with the ProcessAccessToken information class can only be called on a process that has no running threads — typically a process created with CREATE_SUSPENDED (a flag passed to CreateProcess that creates the process and its primary thread but immediately suspends the thread before any code runs; the caller can then perform setup and call ResumeThread later) that has not yet been resumed.
+The Demon process is already running with active threads, so replacing its primary token is not possible.
+The standard mechanism Windows provides for elevating privileges inside an already-running process is to attach an impersonation token to individual threads via NtSetInformationThread(ThreadImpersonationToken).
+This is not a limitation of the tool — it is an intentional Windows design constraint that ensures security checks can be reasoned about per-thread rather than changing under the feet of code already executing.

 There is an additional subtlety related to the access rights.
 Ron Ben-Yizhak’s research found that tcpip.sys hardcodes TOKEN_DUPLICATE as the desired access when it internally calls DuplicateToken during the query IOCTL (0x124008).
 This means the returned token handle only has TOKEN_DUPLICATE permission — not enough to directly use for impersonation or process creation.
 The NtDuplicateToken call in NOFILTER serves two purposes simultaneously: it converts the token type from Primary to Impersonation, AND it requests TOKEN_ALL_ACCESS (0xF01FF) on the new handle, giving it the full permissions needed for NtSetInformationThread.